Accord Coalition: Members and supporters

 Accord was founded by a range of organisations including the Association of Teachers and Lecturers, Humanists UK, Ekklesia, the Hindu Academy and the Lesbian and Gay Christian Movement (renamed OneBodyOneFaith in June 2017).
-It also lists as member groups the British Muslims for Secular Democracy, The General Assembly of Unitarian and Free Christian Churches and the race equality think tank The Runnymede Trust.
+It also lists as member groups the race equality think tank The Runnymede Trust., British Muslims for Secular Democracy, and The General Assembly of Unitarian and Free Christian Churches.

-The Chair of the Accord Coalition is the Reverend Stephen Terry, a former Church of England Parish Priest.
+At the end of 2021, the Chair of the Accord Coalition was the Reverend Stephen Terry, a former Church of England Parish Priest.
 Its founding Chair and current President is Rabbi Dr Jonathan Romain MBE, minister of Maidenhead Synagogue.
 Its individual supporters include academics, clergy, theologians and politicians from the four largest groupings in parliament.
 Accord co-founder, Jonathan Bartley, was elected joint leader of the Green Party of England and Wales in September 2016 and again in September 2018.